Understanding Symptoms Of Bipolar Disorder

 Mixed episodes

 While people without bipolar disorder can experience depressive and manic episodes, mixed episodes are unique to bipolar disorders.
-During a mixed episode, the individual may experience the symptoms of depression and mania at the same time or in rapid succession.
+During a mixed episode, an individual may experience mania and depressive symptoms at the same time or in rapid succession.

 Types of bipolar disorder